ND-GAIN focuses on sectors crucial to human well-being that can be greatly improved by private sector innovation and action.

-Reliable water supplies are the basis for economies and civilizations.
-Industry, agriculture and human health can be immediately impacted by alterations in water levels and precipitation.
-Technologies that make water use more efficient will be in high demand and resilient water distribution systems will save lives.
+Reliable water is the basis for economies and civilizations.
+Industry, agriculture, human health and livelihoods can be immediately impacted by water vulnerability that will grow as precipitation intensity, phase and geography shifts.
+Technologies that make water use more efficient will be in high demand and resilient water systems will save lives and ensure business continuity.

 Food & Agriculture

 Billions around the world depend on agriculture for their livelihood and subsistence, and agriculture is a key element of many corporate supply chains.
 Innovations in the agricultural sector will help reduce the vulnerability of food insecurity due to changed precipitation and temperature patterns.

 ND-GAIN measures food and agriculture vulnerability with indicators such as crop yield change, food import dependency and agriculture capacity including irrigation and fertilizer.
 See Rwanda's country profile for an example of the food data included in the ND-GAIN Index.
 Learn more by viewing our Index Methodology.

 Global shifts are impacting human health through food and water insecurity, extreme weather events, and shifting ecosystems for vector born disease.
 Innovative corporations will seize the opportunity to make susceptible populations more resilient to these vulnerabilities.

 ND-GAIN measures health vulnerability with indicators such as climate-change-induced disability adjusted life years, external health resource dependency and health workers per capita.
 See China's country profile for an example of the health data included in the ND-GAIN Index.
 Learn more by viewing our Index Methodology.

 Ecosystems provides natural capital upon which human society builds its economy and social system.
 Ecosystems include natural resources that are at the foundation of all almost all product value chains.
 Shifting geoclimes due to changed temperature and precipitation cause stress within ecosystems unable to respond as quickly as these shifts require.